GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 ---
 ### For your information
-__Heme acids:__ The heme in cytochrome C has two ligands HIS18 and MET80.
-They behave differently than HIS and MET so we must rename them. step1.py can handle HIS, MET, and CYS if they are the ligands to heme.
+__Heme acids:__ in cytochrome C is coordinated by two ligands, HIS18 and MET80.
+Since they behave differently from standard HIS and MET residues, they must be renamed. step1.py can process HIS, MET, and CYS residues when they act as ligands to heme.

-__HEM and HIS__
-are treated differently in cytochrome c, one axial ligand is histidine (His18) while the other is methionine (Met80).
-The Coordinates Fe via its imidazole nitrogen which does not change oxidation state and doesn’t accept or donate electrons.
-However, it does influence Eₘ indirectly by modifying the ligand field,altering the electrostatic stabilization of Fe³⁺ vs Fe²⁺ and Possibly undergoing protonation/deprotonation, which is coupled to redox chemistry
+__HEM and HIS__ are treated differently in cytochrome c.
+One axial ligand is histidine (His18) and the other is methionine (Met80).
+Histidine coordinates the iron through its imidazole nitrogen, which does not change oxidation state and does not directly donate or accept electrons.
+However, it affects the redox potential (Eₘ) indirectly by altering the ligand field, influencing the electrostatic stabilization of Fe³⁺ versus Fe²⁺, and may undergo protonation or deprotonation coupled to redox changes.
+Therefore, His is considered primarily for its electrostatic contribution rather than electronic effects.
-Thus, His is treated differently because it contributes electrostatically, not electronically.

-{: .note }
 > Check out in customizing MCCE4 simulations here!
 [Customizing Runs](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/custom_runs/)!